jsDrome/ipwa-cli/readme.md

 ## How this works

-This package was created with automated pipeline in mind.
-One codebase for web and native apps where when something gets merged to master, it gets to production.
-All you need to do is spin up a new project, set the tokens and secrets correctly and the rest is all magic.
-When you push code to master, it will just be deployed everywhere after a series of checks.
-What happens behind the scene is once you push code to Github, it triggers Github actions.
-If its the master branch, it runs a basic Sanity Check where it builds the client and server code base, runs lint and unittests and reports to Codecov.
-This sanity check is followed by staging in Heroku.
-The application is dockerized and deployed as a docker container on Heroku.
-Once done, regression tests are performed on this staging environment.
-Unit tests, Cypress tests, Puppeteer and Percy visual regression tests are performed on this environment.
-Once passed, the docker image is pushed to Dockerhub and Github Container Registry, deployed into Firebase and published to Expo as over-the-air update.
+Usually, when a product grows, it becomes inevitable that there are 2 apps - for web and for native.
+You will then need a web frontend team, native frontend team, a design team, a backend team, a devops team and QA.
+This repository aims to automate and abstract most of those things so that you can focus on only one thing - create stuff.

+iPWA's purpose is to spin up a new project with everything setup.
+All you need to do is configure it and everything else is magic.

+## How we use it

+When code is merged to master, we perform the following:

+ - `Sanity Check` - Builing, linting, unit tests
+ - `Staging in Heroku` - Build a docker image and deploy it in Heroku
+ - `Regression tests` - Run unit tests, Cypress tests, Puppeteer tests and Percy tests.
+ - `Release docker image` - Deploy the docker image to Dockerhub or GCR.
+ - `Release Firebase` - Deploy the isomorphic progressive web app to Firebase.
+ - `Expo publish` - Deploy the native app as OTA update.

 ## Install